Daily Tour

 Best Time for Snow Leopard Sighting The best months for snow leopard sightings in Nepal are from October to March, with the highest chances during the mating season from late January to early March.
 Patience and persistence are essential, as these elusive cats are a rare sight.

-Join Adventure Series Nepal: Join us on the Snow Leopard Tracking Tour for an unforgettable experience that combines the excitement of wildlife tracking with the satisfaction of supporting conservation efforts.
+Join Adventure Series Nepal: Join us on the Snow Leopard Tracking Tour in Nepal for an unforgettable experience that combines the excitement of wildlife tracking with the satisfaction of supporting conservation efforts.
 Venture into the wild and witness the majesty of the snow leopard.

 Transfer to the hotel Evening briefing about your Snow Leopard Tracking Tour in Nepal and trip preparation